walterhiggins/WMPJS/book-outline.md

     /js zonemaker( blocks.brick.chiseled, 20 , 20 )

-A bounding box similar to that shown in the screenshot below should appear.
+A bounding box similar to that shown in Figure @@figref{zonemaker.png} should appear.

 @@figure zonemaker.png A Safe Zone (bordered)